cloud-gov/cg-site/content/docs/ops/create-org.md

     * If they don't have an account yet (for example if they don't have a GovCloud account yet), [invite them](https://account.fr.cloud.gov/invite) and ask them to accept the invite (and to let you know when they've accepted it).
 After they have an account, make them an OrgManager.
     * They can grant themselves and others additional access using those same instructions.

-1. Remove yourself from any roles in the org that you automatically received.
+1. Check to make sure you're removed from any roles in the org that you automatically received.

 1. Notify the `OrgManager` that the organization is created.
 Here's a template: